LLMind: Orchestrating AI and IoT with LLM for Complex Task Execution: Framework Design

 \section{Framework Design}

-This section presents the framework design.
-Our framework, depicted in Fig. \ref{Fig.1}, consists of five components: the user interface, LLM, coordinator, AI modules, and IoT devices.
-The operational workflow of a demo system is illustrated in the flowchart in Fig. \ref{Fig.2}.
+Our framework, depicted in Fig. \ref{Fig.1}, consists of five components: user interface, LLM, coordinator, AI modules, and IoT devices.
+The operational workflow of a demo system is illustrated in the flowchart presented in Fig. \ref{Fig.2}.

 Users can interact with the system by sending text messages through social media software.
-The LLM promptly responds to confirm message receipt.
-It is important to note that the system filters user messages.
+The LLM promptly acknowledges the messages.
 For casual chats and greetings, the system provides text replies without further processing.
 However, for specific requests and commands, the system formulates plans and strives to fulfill the user's instructions using integrated AI modules and connected IoT devices.

-After receiving a user instruction, the system prioritizes enhancing efficiency by searching for validated and feasible historical scripts stored locally in the coordinator's long-term memory.
+After receiving a user instruction, the system strives for efficiency by first searching for validated and feasible historical scripts stored locally in the coordinator's experience archive.
 This process utilizes NLP techniques to locate previously issued user commands with similar semantic meanings.
 If a matching control script is found, it is executed accordingly.
 However, in the absence of a matching control script, the LLM undertakes the planning process and generates a new control script to invoke AI modules and IoT devices.

 The system performs preliminary feasibility validation on the newly generated script, checking for syntax errors or hardware-related issues.
-If the script fails to execute correctly, the system updates the context (coordinator's short-term memory), gathering error information and triggering the LLM to regenerate the script based on the updated context.
+If the script fails to execute correctly, the system updates the context (the coordinator's context repository), gathers error information, and triggers the LLM to regenerate the script based on the updated context.
 If the script continues to fail after multiple retries (more than three attempts), the system collects error information and reports it to the user.
 Conversely, if the script executes successfully, upon completion, the system summarizes the intermediate results gathered during script execution and generates an appropriate response based on the user's instructions.